-What's Blocking Your Willingness to Rest?
+What Blocks Your Willingness to Rest?

 Do You Resist Rest?
 What underlying beliefs drive you from it?

-Even as I work to untangle my value and identity from what I do and how I show up for others, I am concerned with how casually the word "resilience" is painted onto self-neglect as a noble trait.
+Even as I work hard to untangle my value and identity from what I do and how I show up for others, I am concerned with how casually the word "resilience" is painted onto self-neglect as a noble trait.

 There is an aching emptiness in praising individuals and families for persevering through systems that undermine their health and well-being without addressing the root causes of the harm.
 At Intuitive Wellness, we witness many of our educator, health professional, and caregiver clients overlooking their own rest and health while advocating for the health and well-being of others.
 We witness daily how praise for enduring self-neglect creates a deeper emptiness and isolation within ourselves and our communities.
 Collectively, we begin to ignore our needs, view experiencing pain as indulgent, self-isolate, and wait for external permission and approval to rest and heal.
 Social shame around acknowledging our needs conditions us to perceive them as flaws, not rights.